WilliamTolstrup/MasterThesis/README.md

 It may disconnect within a few seconds, but that's alright, just leave the scan on.

+Trouble shooting:
+If you get "No default controller available" in the bluetoothctl menu, exit it 'exit', and do the following:
+'systemctl start hciuart'
+'sudo bluetoothctl'

 ### Acquisition of EMG and IMU data
 If running on the laptop, remember to disable the ModemManager, as it interferes with the serial port.
     'sudo systemctl stop ModemManager'